MariiaNikitash/CPSC-375/README.md

-# CPSC-375
+# CPSC-375, Intro to Data Science and Big Data
-## Repository of my CPSC375 Intorduction to Data Science and Big Data homeworks.
+## Repository of my homeworks for Intorduction to Data Science and Big Data elective class @CSUF.
-### All th assignments were inplemented using R/RStudio
+### All the assignments were inplemented using R/RStudio